nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28581](https://jira.nuxeo.com/browse/NXP-28581)

-#### Rename the parameter "overwite" of FileManager.Import to "overwrite"
+#### Rename the Parameter "overwite" of filemanager.import to "overwrite"

-In the FileManager.Import operation, the misspelled param overwite has been renamed to overwrite:
+In the FileManager.Import operation, the misspelled param `overwite` has been renamed to overwrite:
-- overwite is now deprecated, no more used and replaced by overwrite.
+- `overwite` is now deprecated, no more used and replaced by `overwrite`.
-- overwite is kept as an alias for backward compatibility.
+- `overwite` is kept as an alias for backward compatibility.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29286](https://jira.nuxeo.com/browse/NXP-29286)

 ## Workflow

-### Behavior changes
+### Behavior Changes

-#### Workflow page providers now used the ecm:isTrashed attribute
+#### Workflow Page Providers Now Used the `ecm:isTrashed` Attribute

-Workflow page providers now used the ecm:isTrashed attribute.
+Workflow page providers now used the `ecm:isTrashed` attribute.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-29183](https://jira.nuxeo.com/browse/NXP-29183)